Canadian lottery winners are REQUIRED to pose with their cheques — here’s why

 “A photograph is part of the declaration of paying out a lottery prize,” Tony Bitonti, director of media relations at the Ontario Lottery and Gaming Corporation (OLG), told Daily Hive in an email.
 “Other lottery corporations have similar policies set up by each organization.”

 He explained that it’s OLG’s goal “to pay the right prize to the right person, every time.”
-As a result, the photo of a lottery winner is a record of payment and a form of transparency regarding paying winners.
+As a result, the photo of a lottery winner serves as a record of payment and a form of transparency regarding the payment of winners.

 “Lottery purchases are, for the most part, anonymous purchases at retail,” stated Bitonti.
 Of course, if you buy your ticket online, you do have to register your information online.